pinojs/pino/README.md

 <a name="reqSerializer"></a>
 ### pino.stdSerializers.req

-Function to generate a JSONifiable object out of an HTTP request from node HTTP server.
+Generates a JSONifiable object from the HTTP `request` object passed to the `createServer` callback of Node's HTTP server.

 It returns an object in the form: